What Are Strawberries?

 How to Prepare Strawberries

-Strawberries are found in the produce aisles of most grocery stores and supermarkets.
-You can also pick your own strawberries at local farms during their peak season.
+Strawberries are found in the produce aisles of most supermarkets.
+You can also pick your own at farms during their peak season.

-Strawberries are a versatile fruit that can be used in custards, fruit salads, baked goods, and salads.
+You can use them in custards, fruit salads, baked goods, and green salads.

-Here are some ways to use strawberries in recipes:
+Here are some ways to use them in recipes:

 - Make pancakes with strawberry slices instead of blueberries

-- Slice strawberries into a kale salad with goat cheese and slivered almonds
+- Slice them into a kale salad with goat cheese and slivered almonds

 - Top a cheesecake with whole or sliced strawberries